 Correct Answer

-When a wave travels through a rope, it is typically a transverse wave.
-In transverse waves, the particles of the medium move perpendicular (at right angles) to the direction of wave propagation.
-If you shake one end of a rope up and down or side to side, you create a wave that moves along the length of the rope while the displacement of the rope's particles is perpendicular to the direction of the wave's travel.
+Explanation When a wave travels through a rope, it typically forms a transverse wave.
+In transverse waves, the displacement of the particles in the medium is perpendicular (at right angles) to the direction of wave propagation.
+This means that if you shake one end of a rope up and down or side to side, you create a wave that moves along the length of the rope while the displacement of the rope's particles is perpendicular to the direction in which the wave is traveling.

 Rate this question: